On SDEs with Lipschitz coefficients, driven by continuous, model-free martingales: Abstract

 \section{Abstract}

-{Using similar assumptions as in Revuz and Yor's book \cite{RevuzYor:2005} we prove the existence and uniqueness of the solutions of SDEs with Lipschitz coefficients, driven by continuous, model-free price paths.
-The main tool in our reasonings is a model-free version of the Burkholder-Davis-Gundy inequality for integrals driven by model-free, continuous price paths.}
+{We prove the existence and uniqueness of solutions of SDEs with Lipschitz coefficients, driven by continuous, model-free martingales.
+The main tool in our reasoning is Picard's iterative procedure and a model-free version of the Burkholder-Davis-Gundy inequality for integrals driven by model-free, continuous martingales.
+We work with a new outer measure which assigns zero value exactly to those properties which are instantly blockable.}

 MSC: 60H20, 91G99